 So, got your iPhone and Mac ready?

 In this post, we guide you on how to connect iPhone to MacBook using USB cable and wireless methods.
 Whether you’re a MacBook Air or MacBook Pro user, you’re in good hands.
+Many methods will work to connect both iPhone or iPad to your mac.

-We’ll also answer your questions on Bluetooth, syncing and troubleshoot common problems you might face when you connect iPhone to Mac.
+We’ll also answer your questions on Bluetooth, syncing, and troubleshoot common problems you might face when you connect iPhone to Mac.

 Read on and let’s get started.